 Building your Shopify stores with GemPages will allow you to give stunning and top-notch branding and design to your stores that can help you stand apart from the competition.
 And all of these can be done fairly easily and effectively with all the elements, templates, and other amazing features from GemPages.
 And yeah, it will save you a lot of time, too!

 With an excellent rating of 4.9 out of 5 from 3,000 reviews, GemPages has proven to be a trusted Shopify app for thousands of Shopify store owners.
-If you haven’t already experienced the power of GemPages, go for the 30-day free trial now, and of course, no credit card is required.
+If you haven’t already experienced the power of GemPages, go for the free trial now, and of course, no credit card is required.

 FAQs about Multiple Shopify Stores

 If you have Shopify’s Starter, Basic, Shopify, or Advanced plan, you cannot create multiple Shopify stores under one account.
 However, you can have multiple Shopify stores with a single email address.

 Shopify theme prices range from $0 (free themes) to up to $350 one-time charge.
 And, depending on your requirements, the cost of apps may roughly go anywhere between $50 to $200 per month for each store.